September 15 - 17, 2017

 A regional conference of the Association of Asian Studies (AAS), MCAA provides a forum for scholars and teachers of Asian Studies in the Midwest to gather and exchange knowledge about the history and cultures of Asia for over a half-century.
-The conference features individual paper presentations, as well as panels and roundtables at, which faculty, and graduate and undergraduate students presents and discuss new research and pedagogical tools.
+The annual conference features individual paper presentations, as well as panels and roundtables at, which faculty, and graduate and undergraduate students present and discuss new research and pedagogical tools.

 Learn the history of the Midwest Conference on Asian Affairs.